-If the boiler is installed in a garage, out house or outside, in order to provide further protection should there be a power failure in cold weather, a combined anti-freeze and corrosion inhibitor can be used such as Sentinel X500 or Fernox Alphi-11.
+If the boiler is installed in a garage or out house, in order to provide further protection should there be a power failure in cold weather, a combined anti-freeze and corrosion inhibitor can be used such as Sentinel X500 or Fernox Alphi-11.
 Follow the manufacturers' instructions supplied to achieve the level of anti-freeze protection required.